molily/testing-angular/end-to-end-testing.md

 The output looks like this:

 ```
-Installing packages for tooling via npm.
-Installed packages for tooling via npm.
+ℹ Using package manager: npm
+✔ Found compatible package version: @briebug/cypress-schematic@5.0.0.
+✔ Package information loaded.

+The package @briebug/cypress-schematic@5.0.0 will be installed and executed.
+Would you like to proceed?
+Yes
+✔ Package successfully installed.
 ?
 Would you like to remove Protractor from the project?
-No
+Yes
-CREATE cypress.json (48 bytes)
+CREATE cypress.json (299 bytes)
-CREATE cypress/tsconfig.json (89 bytes)
+CREATE cypress/tsconfig.json (139 bytes)
-CREATE cypress/integration/spec.ts (158 bytes)
+CREATE cypress/integration/spec.ts (103 bytes)
-CREATE cypress/plugins/cy-ts-preprocessor.js (425 bytes)
-CREATE cypress/plugins/index.js (158 bytes)
+CREATE cypress/plugins/index.js (37 bytes)
-CREATE cypress/support/commands.ts (1378 bytes)
+CREATE cypress/support/commands.ts (1377 bytes)
 CREATE cypress/support/index.ts (651 bytes)
-UPDATE package.json (1396 bytes)
+UPDATE package.json (1142 bytes)
-UPDATE angular.json (4378 bytes)
+UPDATE angular.json (4179 bytes)
 ✔ Packages installed successfully.
 ```

-The schematic asks if you would like to remove Protractor from the project.

-- If you opt for “Yes”, the Protractor directory `e2e` is removed and the `ng e2e` command will start Cypress instead.
+The installer asks if you would like to remove Protractor from the project.
+The choice only makes a difference if the project was created with Angular CLI prior to version 12.
+If you opt for “Yes”, any existing `e2e` directory from Protractor will be removed.
-- If you opt for “No”, the `e2e` directory will remain untouched.

-If you are unsure, just answer “No” so you can revive the Protractor tests at any time if you feel the need.
+If there are any Protractor tests in the project, you probably want to revive them later and use them as a reference.
+In this case, answer “No”.
+Otherwise, it is safe to answer “Yes”.

 ## Writing an end-to-end test with Cypress

 In the project directory, you will find a sub-directory called `cypress`.
 It contains:

-- A `tsconfig.json` TypeScript configuration file for all `.ts` files in the directory,
+- A `tsconfig.json` configuration for all TypeScript files in the directory,
+- an `integration` directory for the end-to-end tests.
 - a `support` directory for custom commands,
-- a `plugin` directory for Cypress plugins and
+- a `plugin` directory for Cypress plugins,
-- an `integration` directory for the actual end-to-end tests.
+- a `fixtures` directory for test data.

 The test files in `integration` are TypeScript files with the extension `.ts`.